 Increases in traffic volumes and stationary sources would be similar to those associated with the Proposed Action.
-However, traffic volumes and stationary sources are not expected to be substantially greater than pre-September 11 conditions.
+However, it is not anticipated that traffic volumes and stationary sources would be substantially greater than pre-September 11 conditions.
 Therefore, noise impacts are not anticipated to occur under this alternative.